Maca Benefits Explored: How This Superfood Enhances Your Well-Being

 A large part of maca’s activity in the body takes place in the recently discovered endocannabinoid system, or ECS for short, which regulates and controls many critical bodily functions, including sleep, memory and inflammatory and immune responses.

-Macamides also protect anandamide in the body, a fatty acid neurotransmitter, contributing to a more resilient nervous system.
+Macamides can also help protect anandamide in the body, a fatty acid neurotransmitter, contributing to a more resilient nervous system.

 Benefits of maca: what is maca good for?